wp-plugins/wp-embed-facebook/readme.txt

 * Posts on Page Embeds
 * Album Photo Count
 * Fixes on Admin Page
-* Remove of unnecesary code
+* Remove of unnecessary code

 = 1.5.3 =
 * fixed Warning in admin